NatharaIqbal/ABC-Restaurant/README.md

-# 🍽️ Restaurant Management System
+# 🍽️ ABC Restaurant - Online Reservation System

 ## Overview
   The Restaurant Management System is a comprehensive web platform designed to enhance the operations of a restaurant.
 It enables Admins, Users, and Staff to perform their respective roles effectively, ensuring a seamless dining experience.